lucaselblanc/pollardslambda/README.md

 $O\left(\sqrt{\frac{\text{range}}{2}}\right)$

  This implementation enforces strict geometric bounds (2S for type 0 walks and 3S for type 2 walks) to prevent long tails and wasted CPU cycles.
-By cutting off extreme statistical bad luck scenarios at the 3S mark, the engine consistently achieves the expected theoretical average of k ≈ 1.0.
+By cutting off extreme statistical bad luck scenarios at the 3S mark, the engine consistently achieves the expected theoretical average of k ≈ 1.2533.

- ​Due to the nature of the search, it may be possible to obtain solutions with a k-factor < 2.0.
+ ​Due to the nature of the search, it may be possible to obtain solutions with a k-factor < 1.2533.
 These represent scenarios of extreme statistical luck solving the ECDLP within a distance of just 1S jump.
 This rare "sniper" event requires three specific conditions to align: the type 2 walker drops extremely close to the private key, immediately merges with a type 1 trail, and quickly triggers a Distinguished Point (DP).
 While rarer than standard 2S or 3S jumps convergences, the architecture fully capitalizes on these optimal drops when they occur.

-## Academic References:
+## Academic References

 [J. M. Pollard - Monte Carlo methods for index computation (mod p) (1978)](https://www.ams.org/journals/mcom/1978-32-143/S0025-5718-1978-0491431-9/S0025-5718-1978-0491431-9.pdf)